 Predictably, therefore, such people have accused Israel of aggression in attacking the Saviz, ignoring the fact that its presence in the Red Sea was an aggressive act against Israel and Western interests.

 Israel’s attack on the ship also sent a message to the Arab world.
 This is aghast that America is now locked into a deadly spiral of appeasement and aggression with the Arabs’ Iranian foe.

 Far worse still has been the potential game-changer deal struck between Iran and China.
-This will undercut any sanctions against Iran, and will strengthen both these enemies of the free world in their aim of disempowering America and bringing the West to its knees.
+This will undercut any sanctions against Iran and will strengthen both these enemies of the free world in their aim of disempowering America and bringing the West to its knees.

-Biden should have responded by telling China it must choose between trading with either Iran or the United States.
+Biden should have responded by telling China that it must choose between trading with either Iran or the United States.
 But instead, his administration is adopting its customarily dishonest strategy of striking tough poses against rogue states while taking no significant action against them.